SharkSnack/shiren-6/content/dungeons/cavern-of-suiryu.md

   </tr>
 </table>

-Post-game story dungeon where you play as Shiren fused with Kokatsu (1st clear only).<br/>Shiren cannot equip weapons, shields, or bracelets, and also cannot use arrows or rocks in this form.<br/>This form isn't simply a restriction, however, as Shiren can perform special attacks by spending fullness.<br/>Shiren's normal attack also changes to a flame attack which increases in range as you defeat enemies.<br/>Overall, the first clear of this dungeon is a fun diversion from the usual gameplay.
+Postgame story dungeon where you play as Shiren fused with Kokatsu (1st clear only).<br/>Shiren cannot equip weapons, shields, or bracelets, and also cannot use arrows or rocks in this form.<br/>This form isn't simply a restriction, however, as Shiren can perform special attacks by spending fullness.<br/>Shiren's normal attack also changes to a flame attack which increases in range as you defeat enemies.<br/>Overall, the first clear of this dungeon is a fun diversion from the usual gameplay.

 # Strategy